adrianreal/PopSpot-A-Demand-Prediction-System-for-Vehicles-on-demand/README.md

 \
 **Spatial Features**
 - Geohash6.
 The demand at a point may be very different from the demand at another point.
-For example, the demand around a shopping mall thoughout the day is likely to be very differnt from the demand at a residential block.
+For example, the demand around a shopping mall thoughout the day is likely to be very different from the demand at a residential block.
 As such, we consider geohash6 as another feature.
 For the sake of clarity and to satisfy the input format requirement for model learning, a unique ID is assigned for each geohash.

 Here is a plot of the daily aggregated demand of 12 randomly chosen geohash6 points over a period of 7 days, which are denoted by 1-7.
 <p align="center">